Actiq Lollipop Overdose and Death

 Actiq off-label uses have included treatment of chronic back pain, knee injuries and severe headaches.
 Estimates have indicated that over 80% of Actiq users do not have cancer.
 As a result of this widespread use of the narcotic, many users have suffered a fatal overdose which could have been prevented if a different pain medications had been used.

-The Fentanyl lawyers at Saiontz & Kirk, P.A. are reviewing potential Actiq overdose lawsuits on behalf of people who have been killed by the powerful pain drug.
-Request a free consultation to find out if compensation may be available.
+The Fentanyl lawyers at Saiontz & Kirk, P.A. previously reviewed potential Actiq overdose lawsuits on behalf of people who have were killed by the powerful pain drug.
+However, after reviewing the potential litigation, new cases and clients are no longer being accepted.

 ACTIQ LOLLIPOP OVERDOSE INVESTIGATIONS